outervation/promptyped/README.md

 Initial writeup at: https://outervationai.substack.com/p/getting-an-llm-to-write-a-small-nontrivial .

 Examples of usage are in the app dir, i.e. app/TaskFromConfig.hs.
 It might be used like `promptyped ./config_app_example_big_task.json ./config_model_example.json`.
+Currently supports Go and Python (via `uv`) as project languages, but the Python support isn't well tested.

 The workflows/prompts are in src/PromptCommon.has.